Influence of erythrocyte density on aggregability as a marker of cell age: Dissociation dynamics in extensional flow: Introduction

 Recently, a new microfluidic technique combined with machine learning analysis was proposed to investigate the dissociation of small RBC aggregates in confined elongational flows relevant to the hydrodynamic stresses experienced in microcirculatory networks \cite{puthumana2024dissociation}.
 This high-throughput technique provides detailed information about dissociation statistics as a function of strain rate for aggregates of 2 to 4 cells over large samples, complementing other techniques.

 In this work, we use this technique to quantify the variations in dissociation probabilities of small aggregates of healthy erythrocytes in extensional flow as a function of cell density after separating them using Percoll density gradients.
-We show that aggregates formed from the denser fractions of red blood cells are significantly more robust than the average cell population and require significantly higher flow stresses for dissociation.
-These results suggest that in addition to decreased deformability, RBC aging leads to increased aggregation in microcirculatory conditions.
+We provide a detailed and quantitative description of RBC aggregate strength as a function of RBC density, confirming that aggregates formed from the denser fractions of red blood cells are significantly more robust than the average cell population and require significantly higher flow stresses for dissociation, and providing the dispersion of these values in a given sample.
+These results go beyond a simple correlation between RBC age and aggregation and add substantial value to the understanding of RBC aggregation dynamics in microcirculatory conditions.
+In addition, they demonstrate the relevance of the technique for improved evaluation of RBC aggregability in health and disease and provide valuable experimental data for the validation of numerical models.